 Have a pet dog or cat?
 They can be great subjects for your next painting.

-Pet portraits are considerably easier to paint than human portraits, once you have learnt how to render fur (which can be difficult as a beginner painter).
+Pet portraits are considerably easier to paint than human portraits, once you have learned how to render fur (which can be difficult as a beginner painter).

 Easy Painting Ideas Summary